ForDefault/nemo_copy_folder_content_list/README.md

 # Nemo Copy Folder Content List Installation Guide

+This README provides instructions for installing a Nemo action that enables users to:
+## Features
-This README provides instructions for installing a Nemo action that enables users to copy the names of all items in a folder to the clipboard, excluding their paths.
-The action is installed using a single command line operation that handles everything from downloading the necessary scripts to setting them up for use with Nemo.
+   -copy the names of all items in a folder to the clipboard -**excludes** their full paths.

+**Customization**: No need to modify file paths or usernames, as the script dynamically resolves the current user's home directory.

 ## Quick Start

-To install the Nemo action, open a terminal and execute the following command:
+To install the Nemo action **on Linux Mint**, open a terminal and execute this **single command**:

 ```
 REPO_URL="https://github.com/ForDefault/nemo_copy_folder_content_list.git" && \